icon__logo-c

 Sample 4: The Economist

-And at the end of the day, who’s going to read this poster and think ‘Nope, it’s not for me!
-I’m too much of a simpleton to read a poster that’s more than 8 words!’?
+Let’s face it, who’s going to read this poster and think, “Nope, it’s not for me!
+I’m too much of a simpleton to read a poster that’s more than eight words!”?

-No way.
-Most people would much rather chuckle at the ‘in-joke’ and give themselves a pat on the back.
+Most people would much rather chuckle at the “in-joke” and give themselves a pat on the back.
+“Maybe I am clever after all, I got that joke.
+So I should pick up a copy and see what it’s all about.”

-So while slightly obnoxious it really does an excellent job of selling The Economist to anyone who considers themselves smart (like me).
+While slightly obnoxious by some standards, it really does an excellent job of selling The Economist to anyone who considers themselves smart (like me).

 Sample 5: Indigo & Cotton